livz/livz.github.io/_posts/2022-11-03-solve-wooden-cube-puzzle.md

 <img src="/assets/images/solution.png" align="middle" alt="cube done" class="figure-body">

-_**Update**_: I've tweaked the code a bit to work with 4x4 cubes and tested agains a 10-piece 4x4 cube and it foudn a solution in 16 seconds.
-I've uplaoded the pieces configuration [here](https://gist.github.com/livz/9e46b01afa1a22cdfabe1d5919bde14c) if anyone wants to paly with this one too.
+_**Update**_: I've tweaked the code a bit to work with 4x4 cubes and tested it against a 10-piece 4x4 cube and it found a solution in 16 seconds.
+I've uploaded the pieces configuration [here](https://gist.github.com/livz/9e46b01afa1a22cdfabe1d5919bde14c) if anyone wants to play with this one too.
 Enjoy!

 ## References